Super Mario Bros. (film): Legacy

 Despite not being "one of [my] proudest moment as an actor", Mathis said of the film: "[I]t's maybe [the one] that I get asked the most about [...]
 There are a lot of people who are really excited to meet me because I was [Princess] Daisy.
 That's all you can ask for as an actor—that your work, and something you were part of, left an impression on people and makes them feel good."

 Co-director Jankel said, "I do feel in my heart, it was a hell of an achievement to have made it, under those circumstances, and it has in time, happily, achieved cult status [...]
 I am often hearing how many people loved it growing up, watch it repeatedly, and are genuine fans."

 Producer Joffé remains proud: "It's not that I defend the movie, it's just that, in its own extraordinary way, it was an interesting and rich artefact and has earned its place.
 It has strange cult status."
 He never heard what Yamauchi or Nintendo thought of the finished product.
 He said, "They never phoned up to complain [...]
-They were very polite," though Nintendo of America president Reggie Fils-Aimé said in 2017 that the film "left a really bad taste in the mouth of our developers" and that he had heard "horror stories" about its production from Nintendo employees.
+They were very polite."
+The Nintendo of America president Reggie Fils-Aimé said in 2017 that the film "left a really bad taste in the mouth of our developers" and that he had heard "horror stories" about its production from Nintendo employees.

 In 2018, Phil Harnage, writer of The Super Mario Bros.
-Super Show!, revealed that the film's box office failure was considered a relief to the crew of the animated series stating, "[We] were all very happy because everybody hated it!
-It was such a waste of time and talent".
-He further added that they were never contacted about the film.
+Super Show!, revealed that the box office failure was considered a relief to the crew of the animated series, saying, "[We] were all very happy because everybody hated it!
+It was such a waste of time and talent."
+He added that they were never contacted about the film.

 Mario creator Shigeru Miyamoto said: "[In] the end, it was a very fun project that they put a lot of effort into [...]
 The one thing that I still have some regrets about is that the movie may have tried to get a little too close to what the Mario Bros. video games were.
 And in that sense, it became a movie that was about a video game, rather than being an entertaining movie in and of itself."
 Aaron Horvath, co-director of 2023's The Super Mario Bros.
 Movie, felt the film differentiated from what he had hoped for in an adaptation of the games growing up, although he conceded to retrospectively enjoying it.
-Seth Rogen, who voiced Donkey Kong in the film, called Super Mario Bros. one of the worst films ever made and what "made me realize that movies, like, could be bad.
+Seth Rogen, who voiced Donkey Kong in the 2023 film, called Super Mario Bros. one of the worst films ever made and what "made me realize that movies, like, could be bad.
 That never occurred to me until that moment."